huskyroboticsteam/mission-control/README.md

 - `points` - an array of points in cartesian coordinates that make up the planned path, where points with adjacent indices are connected by an edge
 - `x` - the x-coordinate of a point in meters relative to the rover's position, where positive means in front of the rover and negative means behind the rover
 - `y` - the y-coordinate of a point in meters relative to the rover's position, where positive means left of the rover and negative means right of the rover
+- `heading` - the planned heading of the rover at a point, measured in radians counterclockwise from the rover's x-axis

 ## Lazy Susan Position Request
 ## Description